epogrebnyak/learn-orgmode/README.md

   - Selecting with Shift is already built-in part of Emacs, but not org-mode
   - Start with 'M-x customize' to find options
-  - Set CUA is part of F10 menu
+  - Setting CUA is part of F10 menu

 ## Small reference